monch1962/hello-world-secops/security-tool-images/README.md

 `$ docker run -v /path/to/your/dir-with-your-lock-files:/data anmalkov/osv-scanner --lockfile=/data/first-directory/package-lock.json --lockfile=/data/another-directory/Cargo.lock`

+Assuming
+- the code you want to scan is in the current directory
+- the lockfile you want to scan is at `./package-lock.json`
-`$ docker run -v $(pwd):/data anmalkov/osv-scanner --json --lockfile=/data/package-lock.json > results/osv-scanner-results.json`
+- you want to save your OSV-scanner results to `./results/osv-scanner-results.json` `$ docker run -v $(pwd):/data anmalkov/osv-scanner --json --lockfile=/data/package-lock.json > results/osv-scanner-results.json`

 ## Secrets scanning